• General Orientation & Registration information

 Please keep checking back for programme details, venues and times as these may change.

-The University of Cape Town runs an intensive orientation programme for its LLB students, particularly (but not only) for first years.
-Orientation for all Law Students is designed to ensure you receive all the information you need to navigate student life.
-The Orientation programme will provide information about your campus; the available facilities for students including library, IT support and student wellness services; your Faculty and who is who; and the multitude of opportunities available to students through law students societies, sports clubs and other general UCT student societies.
+The University of Cape Town runs an intensive orientation programme for its LLB students, particularly (but not only) for first year students.
+Orientation for all Law Students is designed to ensure you receive the information you need to navigate Law student life successfully.
+The Orientation programme will provide information about your campus, the available facilities for students including library, IT support and student wellness services, your Faculty and who is who, and the multitude of opportunities available to students through law students societies, sports clubs and other general UCT student societies.

 The Orientation programme for your level will emphasise the skills that you need to learn successfully, and includes a multi-day academic orientation programme that will equip students with the information that is key to excelling in higher education and ensuring your best chance of successfully completing your LLB.